nikfrank/react-ulpan/README.md

   - step3: querying exercise groups (lessons) by user
   - step4: full integration of front end and server

-- section 4: deploying a full stack app on heroku with postgres
+- Section 4: deploying a full stack app on heroku with postgres
   - bonus discussion of deployment on AWS / azure cloud runtimes

+## Section 0: concepts and introduction

 ### architecture review: how will we organize our app for future development